yvesalexandre/convnet-metadata/README.md

 ConvNet on mobile metadata
 =====================================
-This repository contains the Caffe definition files used for our paper 'Using Deep Learning to Predict Demographics from Mobile Phone Metadata' that is submitted to ICLR 2016.
+This repository contains the Caffe definition files used for our paper 'Using Deep Learning to Predict Demographics from Mobile Phone Metadata' that is submitted to KDD 2016.
 Below is a short description on how to use our ConvNet architecture in Caffe.

 Prepare the Dataset
 -------------------